-I always find it hard to talk myself into doing anything with Alphonso mangoes other than eating them au naturel, straight from the box (apart from using them in salsa, I am a bit addicted to doing that).
-The flavour of the Indian Alphonso is like well, mango but really sweet, perfumed and intensely so.
-Widely considered to be the finest mango – they are expensive, coming in at nearly a quid per fruit but do get a bit cheaper as the season wears on.
+I always find it hard to talk myself into doing anything with Alphonso mangoes other than eating them straight from the box.
+The flavour of the Indian Alphonso is like well, mango but really sweet and perfumed.
+Widely considered to be the finest mango, they are expensive, coming in at nearly a quid per fruit.

 I saw this recipe for a sorbet on Times Online and it’s so simple I thought it would be rude not to give it whirl.
 You remove the flesh from 6 Alphonso mangoes – an incredibly simple process with my new mango stoner (cheers mum!) – one swift movement and the cheeks are off and the stone is ready for sucking.
 You blend this with 200g icing sugar, the juice of 2 limes and an egg white (beaten to soft peaks), if you fancy a lighter texture (I did).
 It froze quickly, I took it out, blended it, re-froze it and did the same again an hour or two later.
 It came out near perfect.
 If I was being picky I reckon it could take a touch more lime for a bit more tang.
 In fact, some zest on top would be fantastic.
 Dammit, I can’t believe I only just thought of that!